twomooncakes/skelbiu-fe-db/README.md

 ## ABOUT PROJECT

 ListingHub is a functional mock website for selling things.
-Registered users are able to add, edit and delete their listings, edit their account information, delete their account permanently favorite/unfavorite other sellers' listings.
+Registered users are able to add, edit and delete their listings, edit their account information, delete their account permanently and favorite/unfavorite other sellers' listings.
 Non-registered users are still able to view listings and see detailed information about the item being sold and seller's contact details.

 ## STARTING UP PROJECT